pqvst/cafeandcowork/data/taipei/swell-co-cafe.md

 website:
 ---

 One of my favorite cafes in Daan.
 Nice interior and great atmosphere.
 The food and drinks are really good, but definitely on the expensive side.
-Great WiFi and plenty out power outlets (although they encourage donations for using the power outlets, which is a little weird).
+Great WiFi and plenty of power outlets (although they encourage donations for using the power outlets, which is a little weird).
 Mornings are very quiet, but it usually gets pretty busy and noisy starting around lunch time and towards the afternoon.